friendly-bits/geoblocker-bash/README.md

 **NOTES**:

-All scripts accept the -d argument for debug (in case troubleshooting is needed).
+Most scripts accept the -d argument for debug (in case troubleshooting is needed).

+Since these scripts are intended to be used on servers (including on my own server), I invested much effort to ensure reliability and proper error handling.
+Yet, I can not guarantee that they will work as intended in your environment.
+You should test on your own (and I will be interested to hear about your experience).

 The run, fetch and apply scripts write to syslog in case critical errors occur.
 The run script also writes a syslog line upon success.

-The collection can be installed and re-installed multiple times while preserving the initial backup of iptables policies.
-The install script will not overwrite the backup file.
-The backup will only be deleted upon running the uninstall script.
+Changes applied to the iptables are made persistent via cron.
+If you want to test without persistence, delete the 2 cron jobs created by the install script.
+In that case, changes will be reverted upon system reboot.

 **Note** that the install script creates cron jobs that **will be run as root**.
 Make appropriate security arrangements to prevent it from getting modified by unauthorized third parties.